1. FORMATION AND ACCEPTANCE

 29. NOTICES

-Notices must be in writing.
-Notices may be sent by email, except that notices of termination and indemnifiable claims must also be sent by registered mail (or courier) to the addresses stated in the Order Form.
+Notices must be in writing and sent to the addresses stated in the Order Form or updated by notice.
+Notices may be sent by email, except that notices of termination, indemnifiable claims or legal proceedings must also be sent by registered mail, courier or another trackable method unless the Parties agree otherwise.

 30. OPEN SOURCE AND THIRD-PARTY TERMS

-The Application may include open source or third-party components subject to separate license terms, which shall apply to those components.
+The Software may include open source components subject to separate license terms, which shall apply to those components to the extent required by the applicable license.
+Terna may make open-source notices available in Documentation, within the Software or upon written request.

 31. ENTIRE AGREEMENT; AMENDMENTS; SEVERABILITY; WAIVER